Ever fancy getting up close to a Great White?

 - Learning how to identify individual animals through newly discovered dorsal fin recording, measurement and markings

 - Boat safety and seamanship.
 Learning how to maintain standards and equipment needed for the operation

-- Participating in rescue and data collection
+- Participating in data collection on marine species

 - Field work in and around the area of Gansbaai, which is dependent on the ocean and tourism for its survival

 The project is based in Kleinbaai, a small harbour town situated 180 kms south east of Cape Town, and part of Gansbaai in the Western Cape of South Africa.
 The project is also located within walking distance from the accommodation.

 Project resources and advice

 The project is well resourced however you may like to bring your own snorkel/ mask and flippers or you can rent some from a shop in-country.
 Here is a list of personal items you may want to bring with you;

 - Sun hat